 Please report any problems – don’t assume someone else already has (call 0303 040 4040).

-Make sure that you turn the tap off properly after use to avoid creating a mini ice rink around the water point.
+Make sure you turn the tap off properly after use to avoid creating a mini ice rink around the water point.

 Thawing snow upstream will quickly raise water levels.
 Remember this especially when mooring up and navigating low bridges.